AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/omf/omf-maintenance.md

 ## Set permissions for a connection

-To set permissions for a connection, follow these steps:
+To set permissions for a connection:

 1. In the left pane, select **Data Collection** > **OMF Connections**.